qtlHD/qtlHD/doc/input/mapping_inputs.md

       # --- qtlHD-in-x.x Sectionname Description

-where x.x is the file format version and name represents the section name.
+where `x.x` is the file format version and `Sectionname` represents the section name.
 The description is a free string.
-Valid section headers are, for example
+Valid section headers are, for example,

       # --- qtlHD-in-0.9 Genotype Mouse CC JAX
       # --- qtlHD-in-0.9 Phenotype Mouse CC JAX - Our experiment/date